Commonwealth of Virginia COVID-19 Equity Leadership Task Force

 Centering Common Language

-Equality ≠ Equity While sometimes being mistakenly used interchangeably, it’s important to understand that equality is not the same as equity.
+Equality ≠ Equity While sometimes used interchangeably, it is important to understand that equality does not equal equity.
 This is best demonstrated and explained by referencing the picture below.
 (Braveman & Gruskin, 2003)

 When all people and communities have the opportunity to attain their full potential and highest level of health.
 (CommonHealth ACTION, Braveman and Gruskin, 2003).